gaomingqi/Chan-Vese-model/README.md

 # Chan-Vese-model
 A MATLAB implementation of Chan-Vese model for image segmentation, using idea proposed by Chan and Vese.
-For detail information, please refer to the paper ["Active Contours Without Edges"](http://ieeexplore.ieee.org/abstract/document/902291/), or [my blog](https://gaomingqi.github.io/posts/2016/12/blog-post-1/).
+For detailed information, please refer to the paper ["Active Contours Without Edges"](http://ieeexplore.ieee.org/abstract/document/902291/), or [my blog](https://gaomingqi.github.io/posts/2016/12/blog-post-1/).

 ### Usage
 * The test images are placed in "images" folder;